hsinyuan-huang/hsinyuan-huang.github.io/index.md

   I am currently an undergraduate student in National Taiwan University, where I double-majored in (and enchanted by) **Computer Science** and **Physics**.
 For some interesting projects I have done in taking the courses, please go to the [Coursework page](course/).

   My present research field is in **Machine Learning**.
-But before I came across Machine Learning, I have also worked in Earth Science and Bioinformatics.
+But before I came across Machine Learning, I have also worked in Bioinformatics.
 If you are interested in the details of my research, please go to the [Research page](research/).

   Additionally, I have a strong background in **programming** (started since 7th grade), and have participated in the 25th International Olympiad in Informatics, held in Australia in 2013.
 </div>